 Outline

-This long-form tutorial is comprised of the pages underneath this section.
-They are designed to be followed in the order they are numbered.
-In this tutorial, you will:- Set up your first Slurm cluster.
+This long-form tutorial comprises the pages underneath this section.
+Follow them in the order they are numbered.
+In this tutorial, you:- Set up your first Slurm cluster.

 - Submit your first training job, designed to introduce you to SUNK, Slurm, and its supporting utilities.